This is the version of 2016–03-10. We still have the year 2000 version available.

 A “site” is a collection of (normally one) local archive plus any number of mirrored archives.
 For the purpose of identification, sites and archives are treated identical.
 Normally each site runs on archive and mirrors several others.

 The “core archive” is a single machine on which a limited number of important files are kept.
-These include the documentation of the protocol, including the regulations of the decision making process, brief descriptions of all the software contributed to the organisation and the core templates (see the ReDIF documentation) of all participating archives.
-The contents of the core site is made available on all other sites.
+These include the core templates (see the ReDIF documentation) of all participating archives.

 The “administrator” is the person who keeps the core files on the core site.